Dark Personality Online Test

 How dark is your personality?

 Some people are more prone to aggression, manipulation, and destructive behavior than others.
-Scientists call these personality traits «the dark side of your personality».
+Scientists refer to these traits as the "dark side" of personality.

 Machiavellianism is a tendency to be manipulative and deceitful.
-It usually stems from a lack of respect or disillusionment for others.
+It often stems from distrust of others and a cynical view of human motives.

-Sadism is the tendency to enjoy causing, or simply observing, others’ suffering.
-A sadistic person humiliates others, shows a longstanding pattern of cruel or demeaning behavior to others, or intentionally inflicts physical, sexual, or psychological pain or suffering on others in order to assert power and dominance or for pleasure and enjoyment.
+Sadism is the tendency to enjoy causing, or simply observing, others' suffering.
+A sadistic person humiliates others, shows a long-standing pattern of cruel or demeaning behavior, or intentionally inflicts physical, sexual, or psychological pain — to assert power and dominance or simply for pleasure.

 Psychopathy reflects shallow emotional responses.
-The relative lack of emotions leads results in high stress tolerance, low empathy, little guilt and leads them to seek extremely stimulating activities, resulting in impusivity and a disposition towards interpersonal conflict.
+The relative lack of emotion produces high stress tolerance, low empathy, and little guilt — all of which drive a need for stimulating activities and lead to impulsivity and interpersonal conflict.

-People with high scores often get what they want and become leaders, but at the same time, it has been proven that high scores can increase the likelihood of leadership failure.
+People with high scores often get what they want and become leaders, but at the same time, research also shows that high scores can increase the likelihood of leadership failure.

 References